 3. Web Automation using Static ISP Proxies

-The deployment of static ISP proxies finds a common use case in web automation.
-These proxies, utilizing real IP addresses from an ISP-owned pool, provide a reliable and consistent online experience.
+A common use of static proxies is in web automation.
+These proxies, which use real IP addresses from an ISP-owned pool, provide a reliable and consistent online experience.
 This stability is particularly beneficial for automated processes, ensuring seamless web interactions.

 ISP vs. Residential Proxies—Are they the Same?